i Prioritisation and resource allocation of the enforcement authorities

-In 2017,9 the Competition Council did not take any fully fledged decision on the basis of Article IV.1 BCEL, which prohibits ‘agreements between undertakings, all decisions by associations of undertakings and all concerted practices, the aim or consequence of which is to prevent, restrict or distort significantly competition in the Belgian market concerned or in a substantial part of that market'.
+In 2018,9 the Competition Council did not take any fully fledged decision on the basis of Article IV.1 BCEL, which prohibits 'agreements between undertakings, all decisions by associations of undertakings and all concerted practices, the aim or consequence of which is to prevent, restrict or distort significantly competition in the Belgian market concerned or in a substantial part of that market'.
 A decision, however, is expected in the course of 2019 involving the Professional Body of Pharmacists (PBP).
 This case follows on from a preliminary measures decision taken in 2017 where it was found that prima facie the PBP had infringed Article IV.1 BCEL by engaging in different legal proceedings, defamatory practices, etc. directed against a new entrant, MediCare-Market.10 A report was filed by the Auditor on 31 October 2018.11

 ii Trends, developments and strategies

-One of the major changes under the BCEL is the introduction of the possibility of imposing administrative penalties on individuals for direct involvement in hard-core antitrust infringements (with the exception of abuse of a dominant position).
+One of the major changes under the BCEL is the introduction of the possibility of imposing administrative penalties on individuals for direct involvement in hardcore antitrust infringements (with the exception of abuse of a dominant position).
 At the time of writing, the BCA has not yet imposed administrative penalties on individuals on that basis.
 However, these sanctions have caused individuals to consider whether they would, separately or jointly with the undertaking that is their employer, file an application for immunity.
-As Compact Stations, inter alia, shows, individuals have used this possibility.
-It is expected that this will be a growing source of information for the BCA.
+This possibility has been used by individuals and it is expected that this will be a growing source of information for the BCA.

 In May 2016, inspections took place of a number of Belgian undertakings operating in the sale of non-prescription products in pharmacies, given the fact that the BCA had information about possible infringements of Article IV.1 BCEL and Article 101 TFEU.
-In October 2016, the Prosecution Body conducted a dawn raid at an undertaking active in the distribution and sale of infrared cabins to find information about possible infringements of Article IV.1 and IV.2 BCEL and Articles 101 and 102 TFEU.
 In November 2016, other inspections took place at companies active in the wholesale distribution of pharmaceutical and para-pharmaceutical products to pharmacies in relation to alleged participation in anticompetitive agreements and concerted practices between wholesalers active in Belgium relating to services that they provide to pharmaceutical laboratories on the one hand, and to pharmacies on the other.

 In May 2017, the BCA conducted a series of inspections for different suspected infringements.
 On 5 May 2017, inspections took place at the premises of one undertaking that distributes and sells water softeners for an alleged infringement of Article IV.1 BCEL and Article 101 TFEU.
 Three days later, an undertaking active in the distribution and sale of cooking utensils and wine accessories was searched by the inspectors of the BCA in relation to possible infringements of Article IV.1 BCEL and Article 101 TFEU.
 Finally, on 29 May 2017, the BCA conducted searches of some manufacturers and wholesalers of tobacco products, again in relation to possible infringements of Article IV.1 BCEL and Article 101 TFEU.

-At the time of writing, none of these inspections had led to a decision of the Prosecution Body or of the Competition College.
+At the time of writing, none of these inspections has led to a decision of the Prosecution Body or of the Competition College.

 III ANTITRUST: RESTRICTIVE AGREEMENTS AND DOMINANCE